timdeschryver/timdeschryver.dev/blog/adding-net-code-coverage-to-your-azure-devops-pipeline/index.md

 ## Adding code coverage

-As it turns out, adding code coverage to the pipeline is not as hard as I remembered it to be.
+As it turns out, adding code coverage to the pipeline is not as hard as I reminded it to be.
 To collect the code coverage, add the [`--collect` argument](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-test#arguments) to the `test` command.
 This argument accepts a data collector, which can be `Code Coverage` or `XPlat Code Coverage`.
 Both have the same result, but there are some nuances between their behavior.

 I prefer to use the `Code Coverage` data collector because I think it's more straightforward.